mandeep/Job-Automate/README.rst

 Jobautomate uses the Indeed API to apply to 'easily apply' jobs posted to Indeed's website.
 Jobautomate comes in two forms.
 A web application (in development) and a command line script (working).
 Both require user input for first name, last name, and email address for the user's details.
-The resume is uploaded on the web interface and read from file when using the command line interface.
+The résumé is uploaded on the web interface and read from file when using the command line interface.

 Command Line Interface